• Skip to primary navigation

 • Pre heat oven to 425°F.

-• Bake for 15 to 20 minutes, until crisp, tender and lightly browned.
+• Bake.
+Bake for 15 to 20 minutes, until crisp, tender and lightly browned.
 Remove baking pan from oven and place on a wire rack (do not turn off oven).

 Notes